netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

         Valid only if the primary method is based on static proximity.
     * - backuppersistencetimeout

-        *(float)*
+        *(int)*
       -
       - Time period for which backup persistence is in effect.

         Minimum value = ``2``

         Maximum value = ``1440``
+    * - backupvserver

+        *(str)*
+      -
+      - Name of the backup virtual server to which to forward requests if the primary virtual server goes or reaches its spillover threshold.

+        Minimum length =  1
     * - bypassaaaa

         *(bool)*
       -
-      - If this option is enabled while resolving DNS64 query AAAA queries are not sent to back end dns server.
+      - If this option is enabled while resolving DNS64 query AAAA queries are not sent to back end dns
     * - cacheable

         *(bool)*
       -
       - Route cacheable requests to a cache redirection virtual server.
-The load balancing virtual server can forward requests only to a transparent cache redirection virtual server that has an IP address and port combination of *:80, so such a cache redirection virtual server must be configured on the appliance.
+The load balancing virtual server can requests only to a transparent cache redirection virtual server that has an IP address and port of *:80, so such a cache redirection virtual server must be configured on the appliance.
     * - clttimeout

-        *(float)*
+        *(int)*
       -
       - Idle time, in seconds, after which a client connection is terminated.